436th APS drives Dover AFB’s support of US, Ukraine strategic partnership

-Charles Knight, 436th Aerial Port Squadron materials handler, uses a forklift to move packages of body armor and helmets bound for Ukraine during a foreign mili-tary sales mission at Dover Air Force Base, Delaware, March 8, 2022.
-Since 2014, the United States has committed more than $5.4 billion in total assistance to Ukraine, including security and non-security assistance.
-The Unit-ed States reaffirms its steadfast commitment to Ukraine’s sover-eignty and territorial integrity in support of a secure and prosper-ous Ukraine.
-(U.S. Air Force pho-to by Tech.
+Airmen from the 436th Aerial Port Squadron process shipments of body armor and helmets bound for Ukraine during a foreign military sales mission at Dover Air Force Base, Delaware, March 8, 2022.
+Since 2014, the United States has com-mitted more than $5.4 billion in total assistance to Ukraine, including security and non-security assistance.
+The United States reaffirms its steadfast commitment to Ukraine’s sovereignty and territorial integrity in support of a se-cure and prosperous Ukraine.
+(U.S. Air Force video by Tech.
 Sgt.
 J.D.
 Strong II)

 |Date Taken: